Distribution of the roots of Eulerian polynomials: Introduction

 It is a classical result that this polynomial has $n$ distinct real roots, see for instance~\cite[Theorem~1.34]{Bona}.
 Let us denote these roots by $x_{n,1} < x_{n,2} < \dots < x_{n,n} = 0$.
 We are interested in their empirical measure, for which we consider $-x_{n,k}$ instead, so as to work with positive values:

-Our main result is the following: \begin{theorem} As $n\to \infty$, the sequence of measures $\mu_n$ converges weakly to a probability measure $\mu$ with support $[0,\infty)$.
+The asymptotic behaviour of $\mu_n$ was described by Sobolev \cite{Sobolev} and Sirazhdinov \cite{Sirazhdinov}, who used analytic methods to get the following theorem.
+In this paper we give a new, combinatorial proof of this result. \begin{theorem}[\cite{Sobolev,Sirazhdinov}] As $n\to \infty$, the sequence of measures $\mu_n$ converges weakly to a probability measure $\mu$ with support $[0,\infty)$.
 This measure is the distribution of $\exp(\pi Z)$ where $Z$ is a standard Cauchy random variable.
 That is, $\mu$ has density

 \end{theorem}